Information on the taxi sector

 Total revenues of the taxi business are about EUR 1.1 billion, of which customers paid for by the public sector make up about 40%, private consumers about 30% and business customers about 30%.

-The biggest private sector customers of the taxi business are municipalities where the school transports, the transports of old persons granted pursuant to Act 1301/2014 governing social welfare and the transports of severely handicapped persons granted pursuant to Act 380/1987 governing the services of handicapped persons are subjected to competitive tendering, and the services are produced by taxi entrepreneurs and passenger traffic entrepreneurs.
+The biggest private sector customers of the taxi business are municipalities where the school transports, the transports of old persons granted pursuant to Act 1301/2014 governing social welfare and the transports of severely disabled persons granted pursuant to Act 380/1987 governing the services of disabled persons are subjected to competitive tendering, and the services are produced by taxi entrepreneurs and passenger traffic entrepreneurs.
 Another major customer is Kela that refunds the costs of taxi transport to and from medical care when other forms of transport cannot be used.

 Most actors in the sector are small entrepreneurs

 There are approximately 9 150 holders of traffic licences in the field.
 (The exact number advised by Traficom on 31 December 2022 was 9 154.)
 Some 12,600 (30 June 2022) vehicles are registered for use as taxis.
 Entrepreneurship in the taxi business requires a licence, and the licence entitles its holder to operate as a taxi entrepreneur everywhere in Mainland Finland.
 The entrepreneur can freely decide on the number of vehicles deployed.